2014 International Bridge Building Specifications

 travel across the entire bridge.
 In order to simplify the model bridge

-design process, the number of loading positions has been reduced to three,
+design process, the number of loading positions has been reduced,

 and to allow the contest to proceed in a reasonable amount of time, only

 one loading position is actually tested.
 These simplifications do not

 negate the requirement that the bridge must be designed to accept a load

 at any of the positions.
 Bridges determined by the judges to not

 meet this requirement will be disqualified and tested as unofficial

 The bridge must be constructed only from the official 3/32 inch

 square cross-section basswood included in the kit and any